toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [HAL 2023](https://github.com/Brutuski/hal2023-cli) - Inspired by the infamous HAL9000, it is a simple script to chat with OpenAI's ChatGPT.
 * [ht](https://github.com/catallo/ht) - A shell command that answers your questions about shell commands using OpenAI GPT.
 * [Instrukt](https://github.com/blob42/Instrukt) - A integrated AI environment in the terminal.
 Build, test and instruct agents.
+* [kwaak](https://github.com/bosun-ai/kwaak) - Run a team of autonomous AI agents on your code.
 * [llm-term](https://github.com/juftin/llm-term) - Chat with OpenAI's GPT models directly from the command line.
 * [llm-term](https://github.com/dh1011/llm-term) - A Rust-based CLI tool that generates and executes terminal commands using OpenAI's language models.
 * [Mods!](https://github.com/charmbracelet/mods) - AI for the command line, built for pipelines.